 To underscore just how low the political bar is set, just how desperate our nation is for presidential behavior, CNN’s Van Jones chimed in with, “He became President of the United States in that moment, period.”
 Jones was referring to the fallen Navy SEAL portion of Trump’s speech.
 Jones continued, “That was one of the most extraordinary moments you have ever seen in American politics.”

 Hmmm….
 Maybe Jones is having a nervous breakdown.
 It’s not his fault.
 He’s been working his ass off.
 His duties as Trump watcher and reporter must be exhausting, mentally and emotionally.
 Van, there’s no shame in taking Lithium.
 It seems to be working well so far for the president.
 Hit him up for a tab or two….

 I tried to watch Trump’s speech live, but I could not.
-I watched it the morning after, having recorded it to my DVR.
+I watched it the morning, having recorded it to my DVR.
 I do that most of the time.
 Watch him after he speaks.
-I never really know why I do that.
+I don’t know why I do that.
 It’s just something I do.
-I suppose that watching Trump from recorded videos, that I am unconsciously viewing him in a historical context.
+I suppose by watching Trump from recorded videos, that I am unconsciously viewing him in a historical context.
 It’s like watching a horrible chapter from our past and not the live decimation of our nation.
 Watching a recorded Trump seems to keep me from turning off the TV when he spews lies, or alternative facts as his capo Kellyanne Conway calls them.
 As always, there was an abundance of presidential falsehoods in his speech before the joint session of Congress.
 Let’s review three presidential postulations courtesy of ABC News:

 Fact Check #1: Impact of immigrants on employment, wages and crime